 Sir John Moore made his fortune as a London merchant through the sale of lead mined in the Pennines to customers in England, Europe and Asia.
 Master of the Grocers Company in 1671 he was later a major shareholder and director of the East India Company, and a director of the Royal African Company for 4 years.
 Knighted in 1672 he was Lord Mayor of London in 1682.
 President of Christ’s Hospital School in the City of London he endowed its Writing School in 1695 and the Appleby School in 1697.

-We take great pride in sharing our Heritage, through group visits, local community projects and national campaigns such as Heritage Open Days.
+We are pleased to share our heritage, through group visits, local community projects and national campaigns such as Heritage Open Days.

 Visits include access to historic parts of the building, particularly the main hall; access to our recreated 1891 schoolroom, headmaster's study and dormitory; and changing exhibitions.